bannerImage.png

 Corporation Tax

-The main rate of Corporation Tax is 25% for some businesses.
-If your profits are greater than £250,000 then you will be subject to 25% rate.
-Businesses with taxable profits less than £50,000 will be taxed at the current 19%.
+The main rate of Corporation Tax is 25% if your company's taxable profits are greater than £250,000.
+Companies with taxable profits less than £50,000 will be taxed at the current 19%.

-If your profits are between £50,000 and £250,000 then a tapered rate will be applied.
-The tax rate increases from 19% to 25% depending on the amount of profit, the main rate is reduced by marginal relief.
+If your profits are between £50,000 and £250,000 then a tapered rate is applied.
+The tax rate increases from 19% to 25% depending on the amount of taxable profit, with the main rate reduced by marginal relief.
 You can find out more about this, and how much marginal relief you're entitled to by using HMRC's marginal relief for Corporation Tax calculator

 If your company is accounting for deferred tax, you may need to factor in the increased rate in your deferred tax calculations for your year-end accounts.